Do you know how to block spam calls on your Android phone?

 However, most organizations that already operate illegally, including telemarketers and scam call centers, aren’t afraid of the FTC and will regularly violate these rules.
 Because it takes a long time for cases to be built and evidence gathered, it’s rare that serious fines are levied on companies that break the rules of the Do Not Call Registry.

-That said, the FTC recently fined a robocall center $120 million, but despite this, robocall centers aren’t packing up shop anytime soon.
+That said, the FCC recently fined a robocall center $120 million, but despite this, robocall centers aren’t packing up shop anytime soon.

 Who’s afraid of Uncle Sam?
 Not scam operations residing outside the U.S.